Download.it search icon

 Cons

-• AI companion can be inconsistent and limited in interaction
+• AI companion’s behavior can feel limited in some situations